jacobhilton/first_name_generator/README.md

 # first_name_generator

-Octave implementation of a first name generator using principal component analysis of a database of first names (some of which seem to be misspelled) derived from US census data:
+Octave implementation of a first name generator using principal component analysis of a dataset of first names (some of which seem to be misspelled) derived from US census data.

+The dataset contains 86987 first names:

 139 names of length 2
 898 names of length 3